Comparison of analog and digital recording: Quantization

 A signal is recorded digitally by an analog-to-digital converter, which measures the amplitude of an analog signal at regular intervals specified by the sampling rate, and then stores these sampled numbers in computer hardware.
 Numbers on computers represent a finite set of discrete values, which means that if an analog signal is digitally sampled using native methods (without dither), the amplitude of the audio signal will simply be rounded to the nearest representation.
 This process is called quantization, and these small errors in the measurements are manifested aurally as low-level noise or distortion.
 This form of distortion, sometimes called granular or quantization distortion, has been pointed to as a fault of some digital systems and recordings, particularly some early digital recordings, where the digital release was said to be inferior to the analog version.
 However, "if the quantisation is performed using the right dither, then the only consequence of the digitisation is effectively the addition of a white, uncorrelated, benign, random noise floor.
-The level of the noise depends on the number of the bits in the channel."
+The level of the noise depends on the number of bits in the channel."